Bake Play Smile

 Recipe Tips

-• Use fresh cornflakes - stale ones won't give that signature crunch!
+• Use fresh cornflakes - stale = no crunch

-• Don't skip baking - this step is what creates the crisp crunchy texture.
+• Don't skip baking - this is what makes them crispy

 Five Honey Joys in coloured cases with a box of Corn Flakes in the background.